pre-pro.com home

 Up a Level Shot of the Week Hee Hee Hee Fakes Sniping Selling

-The first to show up was a "Stony Ridge Kentucky Bourbon" glass and it's already made several appearances.
+The first fake glass to show up and be recognized as such was a "Stony Ridge Kentucky Bourbon" glass and made several appearances.
 The second was an "Old Crow".
-The latest addition is purported to be from Louis Taussig & Co. of San Francisco, CA. Clearly it's not.
-All three are heavy, modern shots with crudely-rendered labels which would never fool a seasoned collector, but they might well persuade a beginner to cough up $10-15.
+A glass purported to be from Louis Taussig & Co. of San Francisco, CA listed with a matching ashtray, as shown below.
+None of these glasses are pre-pro.
+All three are heavy, modern shots with crudely-rendered labels which would never fool a seasoned collector, but many bidders were taken in by the listings, with one selling for as much as $73.

 You can find a complete listing of fake glasses on the NEXT PAGE.
-It will be updated as necessary.
-The most recent listing (Imperial Whiskey) appears to be a case of a new label applied to a genuinely old glass - a disturbing trend.
+One of the last fakes to list before the seller dropped off eBay (the Imperial Whiskey) appeared to be a case of a new label applied to a genuinely old glass - a disturbing trend should the individual resurface.

-If anyone has any doubts about the authenticity of a glass, please feel to drop a line to the glassmaster@pre-pro.com for advice, or put up a posting in the Discussion Room.
+If anyone has any doubts about the authenticity of a glass, please feel to drop a line to the glassmaster@pre-pro.com for advice, or put up a posting in the Chat Room.

 Please contact the glassmaster with questions or comments